Working with dependencies

 1. What Phase an item belongs to

-4. Minimum Lag for the item (here’s a recap on using Minimum Lag aka lead time)
+3. Minimum Lag for the item - here’s a recap on using Minimum Lag aka lead time.
+(Minimum Lag settings are only available in Auto Mode)

-5. Ability to Manually Schedule the item (here’s a quick overview of Manual Scheduling)
+4. Ability to Manually Schedule the item - here’s a quick overview of Manual Scheduling.
+(Minimum Lag settings are only available in Auto Mode)

 Adding more than one dependency